coralen/plant-recognition/README.md

 * Diagnosed and improved **underperforming classes** by applying **oversampling & class weighting**, enhancing class balance and model robustness.
 * Applied **targeted augmentations** (color shifts, blurring, contrast adjustments) to **simulate real-world conditions** and improve generalization.
 * Boosted model accuracy from **70% to 80%** through dataset refinements, augmentation strategies, and hyperparameter tuning.

+## 🌍 API Access
+This model is **accessible via an API**, allowing users to send images and receive predictions with a confidence level greater than 0.5.
+To use the model for inference, follow the approach outlined in ```model_inference.ipynb```.
+The API processes uploaded images and returns predicted species along with bounding box coordinates.

 ## 🔧 Installation & Usage
 ####  1. Install Dependencies